 PeriAnesthesia Nursing Certificate

 The 421-hour online PeriAnesthesia Nursing Certificate provides learners with the knowledge and practical skills for entry into PeriAnesthesia Nursing.
 This program includes theory, demonstrations, and practical skills education in PeriAnesthesia work areas.
 Topics include pre-operative, intra-operative and post-operative care considerations for all PeriAnesthesia phases with a focus on Phase 1.
-The PeriAnesthesia Nursing Certificate program prepares the graduate to write the PANC(C) specialty examination as per the Canadian Nurses Association (CNA).

 - Active practicing license with respective provincial professional body (RN)